b-lukaszuk/haskell_luzne_zadanka/part1_13_03_2021/README.md

 # Info dodatkowe

-## Do użytku własnego, nie powinno być używane przez nikogo innego.
+## Do użytku własnego, nie zalecane do użytku przez nikogo innego.

-## For personal use only, should not be used by anyone else.
+## For personal use only, not recommended to be used by anyone else.